MeldrickWee/AskMyPDF/README.md

 While working on this project, my most significant takeaway involved gaining proficiency in the LangChain framework and recognizing the crucial role of prompt templates.
 LangChain streamlines the substantial engineering effort needed when employing LLMs, particularly for targeted business use cases.
 However, there are still many aspects of LangChain, such as agents, that warrant further exploration.

-The importance of prompt templates is paramount when creating applications with LLMs.
-A considerable amount of time was dedicated to refining the prompt templates to minimize the model's generation of irrelevant or hallucinated responses.
+The significance of prompt templates cannot be overstated when developing applications with LLMs.
+Throughout this project's development, substantial effort was invested in fine-tuning the prompt templates to reduce the likelihood of the model producing irrelevant or hallucinated responses.
+Nevertheless, the current templates occasionally still lead to confusion for the LLM, particularly when conversation history is enabled and the chat history grows longer.
+At times, the LLM struggles to discern which portion of the chat history a new question relates to, resulting in the model mistakenly assuming that the query is unrelated to the PDF document and consequently withholding a response.

 ## Features